-HIGH DESERT RESIDENTIAL OWNERS' ASSOCIATION, INC. SUPPLEMENTARY INFORMATION ON FUTURE MAJOR REPAIRS AND REPLACEMENTS (Compiled) June 30, 2018 (with comparative information for June 30, 2017)
+HIGH DESERT RESIDENTIAL OWNERS' ASSOCIATION, INC. SUPPLEMENTARY INFORMATION ON FUTURE MAJOR REPAIRS AND REPLACEMENTS (Compiled) June 30, 2019

 An independent firm conducted a reserve study issued during May of 2016 to estimate the remaining useful life and replacement costs of the components of common property for the Master, Canyons Village, Chaco Compound Village, Desert Mountain Village, Enclave Village, Trillium Village, Wilderness Compound, and the Legends Village.
 Replacement costs for a thirty-year period were based on the estimated costs to repair or replace the common property components at the date of the study assuming an annual inflation rate of 2.5 percent.
 Reserve funds were estimated to earn 1.00% interest.